PrismLauncher/prismlauncher.org/src/wiki/getting-started/install-of-alternatives.md

 ### <img src="https://raw.githubusercontent.com/IrisShaders/Iris/trunk/src/main/resources/assets/iris/iris-logo.png" height="20"> Iris

 [Iris](https://irisshaders.net/) allows you to use OptiFine shaderpacks, while also running Sodium.
-It works well, but doesn't yet support every shader.

-You can find a list of currently supported shaderpacks [here](https://github.com/IrisShaders/Iris/blob/trunk/docs/supportedshaders.md).
+Iris supports almost every shaderpack at this point, [with some exceptions](https://github.com/IrisShaders/Iris/blob/trunk/docs/supportedshaders.md#shaders-that-do-not-work-on-iris).

 To install in Prism Launcher, create an instance with the **Fabric (or Quilt)** loader, and then go to the *Mods tab* and click **Download Mods**.
 There, click on *Iris*, click **Select mod for download**, and then press **OK**.